seanlennaerts/reddit-slideshow-wallpaper/README.md

 - [x] User-set minimum resolution filter
 - [ ] Click to skip current image
 - [ ] Smart fill mode that automatically switches to `fit` for protrait images and `cover` for landscape images
+- [ ] Other sort options not just Top of All time